stevennedwinn/MA4830---Minor-CA/readme.md

 -   Display output results in a pleasant format, showing data points entered and the required classification of data entered
 -   Present the data entered and computed in a neat table or "graphical" format, if possible

+## Functions in the code

+The code provided includes several functions that are used to accomplish the tasks listed above.
+These functions include:

+-   `get_coefficient(char name)`: Gets a coefficient from the user with error checking
+-   `get_discriminant(double a, double b, double c)`: Calculates the discriminant and returns its value
+-   `my_sqrt(double x)`: Custom square root function using the Newton-Raphson method
+-   `solve_quadratic(double a, double b, double c)`: Solves the quadratic equation and prints the results
+-   `print_with_indent_centered(int total_print_space, char *string)`: Prints a string with centered indentation
+-   `print_equal_signs(int n)`: Prints a line of equal signs to separate output sections
+-   `print_coefficient_indent(int total_print_space, char coefficient_name, double coefficient, int decimal_places)`: Prints the coefficients with centered indentation

 ## How to use

 1. Compile the program using a C compiler, targeting the appropriate OS (QNX or Windows).